abrahamy/hello-app/README.md

 ![Usage](https://github.com/abrahamy/hello-app/blob/main/example.png?raw=true)

-_Note_
-\_To run on your computer without using docker you need to ensure that the above dependencies are install.
+_Note: To run on your computer without using docker you need to ensure that the above dependencies are install.
 You may need to add `export LD_LIBRARY_PATH=/usr/local/lib` in your `.zshrc` or `.bashrc`.
-Alternatively, you may prefix your commands like so `LD_LIBRARY_PATH=/usr/local/lib python`.
+Alternatively, you may prefix your commands like so `LD_LIBRARY_PATH=/usr/local/lib python`._